dynamicgamingsolutions/inventory_repository/README.md

 *Table* - A data structure containing raw data in the forms of text, numbers, dates, booleans (true/false), and even JSON (secondary data structures).
 This is where data is directly stored.

+*Trigger* - A process that acts automatically upon `INSERT`, `UPDATE`, or `DELETE`, without the need for user intervention.
+Triggers can run calculations to fill in related columns, update information on other rows, insert rows into other tables, and  many other processes.

 **V**

 *View* - A structured query that is accessible similarly to a table.
 Information is not stored in a view, but can be pulled like a table into Excel, Google AppSheet, and other sources.
 References, algorithems, and root calls can be used in a view, but cannot be changed later.

 ### Google AppSheet References

-**D*
+**D**

 *Data* - This is any source that Google AppSheet pulls from.
 There are several different sources that can be used.
 - Google Sheets - Simple to work with, but easy to mess up.
-Google AppSheet requires its data structures to be a stable and inmoving as possible.
-While Google Sheets is something that may people are capable of using on a basic level, that can lead to the temptation to interact and belief that AppSheets runs as simply as Sheets.
-This can caues massive errors, and lose column formulas and references.
+Google AppSheet requires its data structures to be a stable and consistent as possible.
+While Google Sheets is something that many people are capable of using on a basic level, that can lead to the temptation to interact with it and belief that AppSheets runs as simply as Sheets.
+This can cause massive errors, and corrupt column formulas and references.

 - SQL - While SQL comes in many different "flavors", they still share many roots.
 Unless a dedicated GUI (Graphic User Interface) is applied, most interations with any SQL database is going to be through a IDE (Integrated Development Environment).
 This is where you might see an entry similar to the following -